Skip to main content

 A simple guide for enabling local command execution from HackerAI.co

-HackerAI allows you to link your local machine or network directly to the web platform through Agent Mode.
-After connecting, you can run commands on your own device from inside HackerAI β€” including using penetration-testing tools, automating workflows, or interacting with internal network assets.
+HackerAI lets you link your own machine or network to the web app through Agent Mode.
+After you connect, you can run commands on your device from HackerAI—useful for tooling you’ve installed locally, automation, and work against assets on your LAN.

 This capability is available on all paid plans.

-• Execute terminal commands on your computer
+• Execute terminal commands on your computer in real time

 1. Get Your Token

-2. Open the sidebar
+2. Open Settings (from the sidebar or your account menu).

-4. Generate or copy your Agent Token
+4. Click Generate Token or copy an existing token.

 2. Install and Start the Local Agent